 Washington Area Secular Humanists

-The Washington Area Secular Humanists (WASH) is a 501(c)(3) non-profit organization founded in 1989.
-Its purpose is to promote scientific literacy and critical thinking and to provide a forum for humanists, secularists and others to explore humanist principles and meet each other.
+The Washington Area Secular Humanists (WASH) was incorporated in Maryland in 1989 as a nonprofit 501(c)(3) educational organization.
+Its purposes are to promote scientfific literacy and critical thinking, to provide a forum for humanists, atheists, and other secularists to explore humanist principles and how they relate to all aspects of the human experience and to meet each other.